 - Lack of documentation of:

-- Discussions with credentialed staff regarding their unprofessional and/or disruptive behavior resulting in ongoing conflicts and denial of the conversations and the behaviour;
+- Discussions with credentialed staff regarding their unprofessional, disruptive, or discriminatory behaviour resulting in ongoing conflicts and denial of the conversations and the behaviour;

-- Ensure the written application for appointment and re-appointment require applicants to agree to disclose whether the applicant:
+- Ensure the written applications for appointment and reappointment require applicants to agree to disclose whether the applicant:

 - Is involved in business or research relationships for personal profit or gain (or related financial activities) based upon their appointment or reappointment;

-- Is currently or has ever been involved in any regulatory body investigation resulting in a referral to a disciplinary or quality committee, and/or a decision of a regulatory body affecting the applicant’s licensure or registration;
+- Is currently or has ever been involved in any professional regulatory body investigation resulting in a referral to a disciplinary or fitness to practice committee, and / or a decision of a regulatory body affecting the applicant’s licensure or registration;

 - Has ever been (or has been since last appointment), found liable for a breach of the standard of care in any Canadian or international court of competent jurisdiction;

-- Has ever been (or has been since last appointment), charged or convicted with a criminal offence in Canada or internationally, including the reason;
+- Has ever been (or has been since last appointment), charged or convicted with a criminal offence in Canada or internationally, including the nature of offence charged;

-- Has voluntarily or involuntarily relinquished any professional license or registration, terminated medical, midwifery, dental, or nurse practitioner staff membership or have had their clinical privileges restricted, reduced, or removed (Clarke, 2014) (Ontario Hospital Association, 2021b).
+- Has voluntarily or involuntarily relinquished any professional license or registration, terminated medical, midwifery, dental, or nurse practitioner professional staff membership, or had their clinical privileges restricted, reduced, or removed (Clarke, 2014) (Ontario Hospital Association, 2021b).

-- Adopt a standardized process for applicant background checks that includes (but is not limited to):
+- Adopt a standardized evidence-based / best practice process for applicant background checks that includes (but is not limited to):

-- A release form to enable any third party to release information related to the applicant;
+- A release form to enable any third party to release relevant information related to the applicant;

-- Standardized criteria for references to rate the applicant;
+- Standardized criteria for references to evaluate the applicant;

-- Ensuring all references are personally contacted for a verbal discussion if possible, or a focused written response to a request for recommendation prior to the granting of privileges.
+- Ensuring all references are personally contacted for a verbal discussion if possible, or a focused written response to a request for recommendation prior to the granting of privileges;

-- Implement strategies to validate the applicant’s clinical competency, judgment and skills (e.g., direct observation by discipline lead, department chief clinical evaluation) prior to offering or renewing privileges to practitioners:
+- Implement formal strategies to validate the applicant’s clinical competency, judgment, and skills (e.g., direct observation by discipline lead, department chief clinical evaluation) prior to offering or renewing privileges to practitioners:

 - In higher risk areas or specialty roles;